CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 Numba JIT compilation can be enabled for the CPU.
 Unless the prototype was already written against the compatible subset, reaching this stage requires deliberate porting rather than simply changing an execution option.
-Python constructs that Numba cannot type or compile are removed or replaced with explicit numerical types, stable control flow, packed runtime data, and supported operations.
+Python features that Numba cannot compile are replaced with supported numerical forms and predictable control flow.
+See :doc:`python_numba_cpu_execution` for the execution path and :doc:`../extending/writing_numba_compatible_transport_code` for coding guidance.

 Numba-GPU Compilation
 ^^^^^^^^^^^^^^^^^^^^^

 GPU execution is a further stage.
-Device code typically imposes additional constraints involving memory placement, allocation, interaction with the host CPU, synchronized updates, and Harmonize scheduling.
+Device code typically imposes additional constraints on how data is stored and moved, how the GPU interacts with the host CPU, and how concurrent particle work is coordinated.
 Some code that works with Numba-CPU therefore requires further adaptation before it can execute on a GPU.
+These additional layers are described in :doc:`numba_gpu_execution`.

 Valid Stopping Points
 ^^^^^^^^^^^^^^^^^^^^^